oktadeveloper/okta-blog-hugo/README.md

 ## Getting help

 If you have questions or need help with Okta's APIs or SDKs, visit our [Developer Forums](https://devforum.okta.com/) or ask a question on [Stack Overflow](https://stackoverflow.com/questions/tagged/okta).
-You can also email developers@okta.com to create a support ticket.
+If you think you've encountered a bug in one of our SDKs, please create a GitHub issue for that SDK.

 ### Helpful resources and links